-Today, you are going to see some of the greatest SEO tips for 2017.
+Today, you are going to see some of the greatest SEO tips and tricks for 2017.

 The best part of the article?

-These latest SEO tips are given by some of the established and renowned SEO experts in the industry.
+These latest SEO tips and tricks are given by some of the established and renowned SEO experts in the industry.

 You probably know that SEO has been changed dramatically over the few years.